proffibd/Field-Goal-Celebration/README.md

-# Field-Goal-Celebration
+# Temp/Humidity-control
-An american football field goal made to detect when and at what height a football passes through.
-This will also trigger a celebration action using LEDs and speakers.
+A touch screen controler that changes the the temprature and humidity of a room.
+The controler is connected to a humidifier and heating element as well as a humidity and temprature sensor.